Edward Olivares Player Props: Royals vs. Tigers

-On Wednesday, Edward Olivares (.242 on-base percentage in past 10 games, 61 points below season-long percentage) and the Kansas City Royals play the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
-First pitch is at 8:10 PM ET.
+The Kansas City Royals, including Edward Olivares (.250 slugging percentage in past 10 games, including no home run), battle starting pitcher Michael Lorenzen and the Detroit Tigers at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his last game, he had two hits (going 2-for-3 with a double and two RBI) against the Tigers.
+In his most recent appearance, he racked up two hits (going 2-for-3 with a double and two RBI) against the Tigers.

 Edward Olivares Game Info & Props vs. the Tigers